ducquando/learn-swift/README.md

 user = age // error: cannot assign value of type Int to type String
 ```

-If you want to reassign a related data type value to a variable, you must use explicit conversion.
-But, if you try to use explicit conversion on Optional unrelated data type, the variable will return to the original value.
+If you want to reassign a corresponding data type value to a variable, you must use explicit conversion.
+But, if you try to use explicit conversion on an Optional unrelated data type, the variable will return to the original value.
 For example:

 ```swift
 // Example of correct and incorrect explicitly converted reassignment